 Shelters are safe spaces for survivors, where both their immediate and long-term care needs are met.
-Following trauma, victims of trafficking need to feel supported and empowered in their unique journeys towards healing. it.
+Following trauma, victims of trafficking need to feel supported and empowered in their unique journeys towards healing.

 Free for Life currently partners with short-term facilities located near our border monitoring station, as well as a long-term home in Thailand.
 At our Thai home, women and girls live in a family-style environment, where there is no time limit on their recovery.
 The survivors are encouraged to stay until they have completed their education — an important step towards ending the multi-generational slavery in this region.